SolidMusic3/Enhanced_thermometer/readme.md

 This is a project  of a device, that displays tempatures of CPU, GPU, and an external thermometer.
-My goal was to make it quick, so don't be surprised if the code is s***
+My goal was to make it quick, so don't be surprised if the code is s***.

 It uses:
 - Windows 10 (other versions might work too)